 Guest speakers, t.b.a.

-This summerschool is targeting international students who are at the end of their undergraduate or beginning of their graduate studies, and who have an interest in food related issues.
+This summerschool is targeting international students who are at the end of their undergraduate or beginning of their graduate studies.
+Also, professional who have an interest in food related issues can take part in this summerschool.
 Participants should be interested in interdisciplinary approaches to complex problems, which is the future food subject.
-We strive for a diverse group of participants, with background knowledge and experience in different academic (and professional) disciplines.
+We strive for a diverse group of participants, with background knowledge and experience in different academic and professional disciplines.

 The aim of this course is to introduce and explore the multifaceted problem of future food from a sustainable and interdisciplinary perspective.
 The course participants acquire basic knowledge and experience in the complexity of future food studies.

 This summerschool runs for two week consecutively, with mandatory contact hours every day.
 Throughout the course these contact hours can be lectures, seminars, expert meetings, and excursions.
 Next to this, during the course small groups of students will explore in more depth and breadth aspects of the future food problem and must present their findings to all participants at the end of the course during a closing seminar.
 The course in total adds up to 3 ECTS, which is equivalent to 84 hours.

 Housing through: Utrecht Summer School.